Karishma1113/klaas/README.old.md

-# SecureSteps
+# NOVAA
-SecureSteps is a secure platform designed to help domestic violence survivors protect their online information and defend against tech-enabled abuse.
+NOVAA (Navigating Online Vulnerability and Achieving Autonomy) is a secure platform designed to help domestic violence survivors protect their online information and defend against tech-enabled abuse.
 It provides privacy tools, security checkups, encrypted communication, and legal resources to ensure digital safety.

 # Codebase
 Frontend: Built with React.js for a responsive user experience.